California lawsuit against Chinese tech giant raises a thorny question: Can the plaintiffs remain anonymous?

 The plaintiffs’ allegations are similar to those that WeChat users in North America shared with The Washington Post recently, complaining of being censored and locked out of their U.S.-registered accounts after posting information critical of China.

-Tencent has declined to comment on the lawsuit, but says the company “operates in a complex regulatory environment, both in China and elsewhere,” and complies “with local laws and regulations in the markets where we operate.”
+Tencent has declined to comment on the lawsuit but says the company “operates in a complex regulatory environment, both in China and elsewhere,” and complies “with local laws and regulations in the markets where we operate.”

 With annual revenue of $74 billion, Tencent is roughly the same size as IBM.
-It is the world’s biggest online gaming company, and last year led a consortium that bought 10 percent of Universal Music Group.
+It is the world’s biggest online gaming company and last year led a consortium that bought 10 percent of Universal Music Group.

 Shortly after the California plaintiffs filed their case, Tencent’s U.S. lawyers requested their WeChat user IDs so they could prepare a defense, Wang said.